BAMresearch/LebeDigital/lebedigital/openbis/README.md

 ...
 ```

-> Then you can log into your datastore and upload the sample
+* Then you can log into your datastore and upload the sample using the openbis interface class Interbis

 ```python
 from lebedigital.openbis.interbis import Interbis